fj317/PumpBot/README.md

  - [ ] GUI which graphs the price of the selected coin pair in real time.
  - [ ] Give user the ability to manually cash out the coin (would automatically setup sell order at current price).
  - [ ] Bot will check how much BNB your wallet contains, and if below a threshold amount with convert some BTC to BNB to pay for Binance's fees.
- - [x] Add safety net (stop loss) so that if coin price falls quickly you will not lose additional money.
- - [x] Bot opens Binance trading page for the trading pair at end of execution.
-Suggested by @ezanchi.
  - [ ] Add ability to override config.json data by entering arguments on the command line when starting program.
-Suggested by @ezanchi.
- - [x] User can enter BTC amount's directly in config.json rather than using percentOfWallet parameter.
-Implemented by @ezanchi.
  - [ ] Pre-pump detection.
-Suggested by @ernestonee.
  - [ ] Improve profit strategies.
-Suggested by @ezanchi.
+ - [ ] Real time price checker.
+ - [ ] Show percentage profit once sell order has been fulfilled.

  ### Contributing
  - Fork this Repo